hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 #### RHEL 7

-Note that in addition to the packages installed by yum, the Python port of the `envdir` tool is also installed as it is used by TFE.
-If this tool is not installed on the alternative worker image, Terraform plan and apply operations will fail.
+In addition to the packages that yum installs, curl installs the envdir tool Python port because it is a dependency of the Terraform Build Worker service.
+If the envdir tool is not installed on the alternative worker image, Terraform runs will fail within Terraform Enterprise.

 ```docker
 FROM registry.access.redhat.com/ubi7/ubi-minimal:7.9-503